 In infants, hypoxia can be a consequence of having a baby born pre-term, as the lungs aren’t developed enough for the baby to manage breathing on his or her own.
 Hypoxia may also be the result of a brain injury.
 Many infants who suffer anoxia/hypoxia develop a condition known as hypoxic ischemic encephalopathy (HIE), which is when blood flow is reduced or the level of oxygen in the blood is too low.

-What Causes Anoxia and Hypoxia?
+What Causes Anoxia and Hypoxia at Birth?

 Anoxia and hypoxia are not a common hazard of childbirth.
 Sometimes during delivery, the umbilical cord can be pinched or kinked, causing the baby to be deprived of oxygen from the placental blood supply.
 The length of time the baby has reduced oxygen determines the depreciated levels of oxygen, so if the problem occurs for only a minute or so the baby may have hypoxia, whereas a baby that has prolonged lack of oxygen is more likely to have anoxia.